top of page

 Because you trade micro price movements in hot stocks on both the long and short side, their results are largely uncorrelated with the broader stock market.

-Day traders, particularly those with tiny accounts, want to fast expand their account size by taking aggressive risks.
+Day traders, particularly those with tiny accounts, may seek faster account growth, often accompanied by increased risk.

-Most day traders with $9,000 accounts aren't looking for a comfortable 5% return on their investment.
+Most day traders with $9,000 accounts may find modest percentage returns 👉 insufficient relative to the time commitment required..
 The time invested simply does not correspond to the monetary return.

 The Reality Of Small Accounts vs. Large Accounts